emiagren/python_toolbox/README.md

 # Python Toolbox
 This Python Toolbox provides a command-line interface to easily manage and run various utility tools, each contained within its own folder.
 The main script displays a menu of available tools, allowing users to select and execute the main function of each tool.
-All scripts can be run as a standalone script.
+All scripts can be run as a standalone scripts.

 ## Features
 - **Dynamic Tool Loading**: Automatically detects tools based on folder structure, without hardcoding each tool.